davesmiths/uri-js/README.md

 URI.js
 ------
-URI.js is a JavaScript URI parser.
-It has two functions URI.parse and URI.stringify.
+__URI.js is a JavaScript URI parser.
+It has two functions URI.parse and URI.stringify__

 Use URI.parse to parse a URI string and return a URI object.
 Use URI.stringify to unparse a URI object and return a URI string.